brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ The same can be applied to large pieces of code.
 You're not always reading every single letter; you're scanning for patterns.

-^ The easier it is to find patterns, the less time you spend looking around your code to find that one specific thing.
+^ The easier it is to find these patterns, the less time you spend looking around your code to find that one specific thing.

 ---